claudsan/droidparts.org/index.rst

    .. image:: _static/images/droidparts_logo.*

-.. rubric:: Android framework that saves keystrokes.

-.. admonition:: Note

-    Documentation and the author's English are work in progress.

 **DroidParts** is a carefully crafted Android framework that includes:

 * *DI* - dependency injection for Views, resources, etc.